Facts about the animal kingdom

 How long are goldfish pregnant for?

 Goldfish, technically, cannot get pregnant.
 When it comes to goldfish, females release unfertilized eggs into the water, whereby the male fertilizes them.
 It then takes between 2-7 days before the goldfish eggs hatch.
-This is the same case with betta fish, who’s eggs generally hatch after 3 days.
+This is the same case with betta fish, whose eggs generally hatch after 3 days.
+The external fertilization process in these species means that the actual "pregnancy" stage is absent, yet the hatching time is crucial for ensuring successful fry development.

 How long is a platy fish pregnant for?